coincashew/EthPillar/README.md

 :owl: **Fast Updates**: Quickly find and download the latest consensus/execution release.
 Less downtime!

-:tada:**Compatibility**: Behind the scenes, node commands and file structure are identical to V2 staking setups.&#x20;
+:tada:**Compatibility**: Behind the scenes, node commands and file structure are identical to V2 staking setups.

-{% hint style="warning" %}
-Already a running a Validator?
-EthPillar is compatible with [a Coincashew V2 Staking Setup.](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet)
+**Already a running a Validator?
+EthPillar is compatible with [a Coincashew V2 Staking Setup.](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet)**
-{% endhint %}

 ## :sunglasses: Preview